 Work by Jane Williams, supervised by Stacy Carter and Lucie Rychetnik

-Jane has conducted a systematic review of the literature on the organisation of cervical screening, a comprehensive analysis of marketing materials from cervical screening programs, and is currently completing her analyses of in-depth interviews with experts and key stakeholders from Australia and other countries.
+Jane conducted a systematic review of the literature on the organisation of cervical screening, a comprehensive analysis of marketing materials from cervical screening programs, and an analyses of in-depth interviews with experts and key stakeholders from Australia and other countries.

 - What has it meant to ‘organise’ cervical cancer screening internationally?
 Is there a place for opportunistic screening in an organised program?